Mecha05/ME-405/README.md

 Romi should now look like this:
 ![image](https://github.com/user-attachments/assets/e760a3ce-15c4-42c0-9b98-1cedb14b8d93)

-These highlighted section show nessicarcy cable connections for power to the Nucleo, Motor control cables, and Encoder cables for communication between the PDP and our Nucleo.
+These highlighted section show necessary cable connections for power to the Nucleo, Motor control cables, and Encoder cables for communication between the PDP and our Nucleo.
 Example cables are shown below.

 ![image](https://github.com/user-attachments/assets/113104cb-3fd7-4eab-9f95-e6f8b0f85cdb)